aarushi014/IPL-Analysis-Dashboard-2008-2024-/README.md

 ## Overview

-The **IPL Analysis Dashboard** is an interactive and dynamic Power BI dashboard designed to analyze Indian Premier League (IPL) performance statistics for the **2023 season**.
+The **IPL Analysis Dashboard** is an interactive and dynamic Power BI dashboard designed to analyze Indian Premier League (IPL) performance statistics for the years **2008-2024**.

 The dashboard provides insights into: